luzhixing12345/Ant-colony-algorithm/README.md

   - `beta`:relative importance of heuristic information
   - `rho`:pheromone residual coefficient
   - `q`:pheromone intensity
+  - `strategy`:pheromone update strategy. \
+    see more details in code annotation
+    - 0 - ant-cycle
+    - 1 - ant-quality
-  - `strategy`:pheromone update strategy.
-0 - ant-cycle, 1 - ant-quality, 2 - ant-density
+    - 2 - ant-density
   - `min_x`,`max_x`,`min_y`,`max_y` the range of values of points(x,y)
   ```python
   python main.py -ant 20 -points 50 -rho 0.2 -max_x 1000 -max_y 1000
   ```
   **pay attention that changing the arguments may imporve the algorithm in some cases, or behave worse**

+## Attention:
--  each run will create a record file `./temp.txt`, if you want to use the data again by different strategies,\
+  each run will create a record file `./temp.txt`, if you want to use the data again by different strategies,\
-  you should move it to `./data/` and rename it as `./data/example-x.txt` and then use `--test x`.
+  you should move it to `./data/` and rename it as `./data/example-x.txt` and then use `--test x`.\
+  The result will be saved as `./result.png` for each run.

+  As the [blog](https://www.cnblogs.com/bokeyuancj/p/11798635.html) said, ant colony algorithm is barely useful in solving small-scale TSP problems, and the optimal solution can be found in a little time.
+However, if the problem scale is large, the performance of ant colony algorithm will be very low or even stuck.
+So it can be improved, such as elite ant system.

+  **This code is just a simple realization of ant colony algorithm, when I run the code myself I also find some inappropriate simulation results and strange simulations.**

+  If you find any bug or suggestions to improve, please leave your advice in issue.